 T12089 has a narrower description with some screenshots, I think the behavior got flipped by accident.

-At least one user (and I think @epriestley also) mentioned the light highlighting of full lines is hard to distinguish / understand as full change.
+At least one user over email (and I think @epriestley also) mentioned the light highlighting of full lines is hard to distinguish / understand as full change in diffs.
 I'll look more into these issues before next release is cut.

 They said it's a definite improvement.
 Nice!